-Today marks the 201st anniversary of the Battle of Waterloo.
-The bloody battle on June 18 1815 took place at Waterloo, in present-day Belgium and saw Napoleon Bonaparte’s French army defeated by the Seventh Coalition, an Anglo-led Allied army under the command of the Duke of Wellington, and a Prussian army under the command of Gebhard Leberecht von Blücher, Prince of Wahlstatt.
+Today marks the 207th anniversary of the Battle of Waterloo.
+The bloody battle on June 18, 1815, took place at Waterloo, in present-day Belgium, and saw Napoleon Bonaparte’s French army defeated by the Seventh Coalition, an Anglo-led Allied army under the command of the Duke of Wellington, and a Prussian army under the command of Gebhard Leberecht von Blücher, Prince of Wahlstatt.

 Fighting with the Coldstream Guards, Serjeant Graham was in the thick of the battle at Hougoumont, one of the anchor points for Wellington’s line.
-This small chateaux, defended by a tiny number of Irish, Scottish, Welsh, English and other troops was assailed by almost 18,000 French troops during the battle.
-At around midday, the defences were being breached, as a French officer managed to hack the gates open with an axe.
-Hand to hand fighting broke out, and Wellington began to commit more troops to hold Hougoumont.
+This small chateau, defended by a tiny number of Irish, Scottish, Welsh, English, and other troops was assailed by almost 18,000 French troops during the battle.
+At around midday, the defenses were being breached, as a French officer managed to hack the gates open with an ax.
+Hand-to-hand fighting broke out, and Wellington began to commit more troops to hold Hougoumont.

 James Graham is just one of a great many Irishmen who served with distinction and courage in battles like Waterloo throughout history.
 The records that tell their stories can be found on Findmypast where you can also discover the heroes in your own Irish family history.

 For more stories on tracing your Irish heritage from Findmypast click here.

 *Originally published in June 2016.
 Updated in June 2022.